The Honey Harvest

 - Close supers and containers as soon as possible.

-The time of day may also play a role: late morning on dry, sunny days often corresponds to lower relative humidity than early morning or evening.
+The time of day can also matter: late morning on a dry, sunny day often corresponds to a lower relative humidity than early morning or evening.

 |